Barclays Thinks KLX Energy Services Holdings' Stock is Going to Recover

 Barclays Thinks KLX Energy Services Holdings’ Stock is Going to Recover

-In a report issued on March 6, David Anderson from Barclays maintained a Buy rating on KLX Energy Services Holdings (KLXE), with a price target of $13.00.
-The company’s shares closed last Wednesday at $9.73, close to its 52-week low of $2.53.
+Barclays analyst David Anderson maintained a Buy rating on KLX Energy Services Holdings (KLXE) on November 8 and set a price target of $40.00.
+The company’s shares closed last Thursday at $9.25, close to its 52-week low of $2.53.

-According to TipRanks.com, Anderson has 0 stars on 0-5 stars ranking scale with an average return of -9.4% and a 34.9% success rate.
+According to TipRanks.com, Anderson ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -9.7% and a 35.1% success rate.
 Anderson covers the Services sector, focusing on stocks such as Nextier Oilfield Solutions, Ranger Energy Services, and Frank’s International.

-The word on The Street in general, suggests a Hold analyst consensus rating for KLX Energy Services Holdings.
+The the analyst consensus on KLX Energy Services Holdings is currently a Hold rating.

 See today’s analyst top recommended stocks >>